SWITCH INDICATIONS

 Until unacceptable toxicity or disease progression1

-Key exclusion criteria included history of intestinal disease or major gastric surgery likely to alter absorption of medication or inability to swallow oral medications, active brain metastases, carcinomatous meningitis, and other active cancer.2
+Key exclusion criteria included history of intestinal disease or major gastric surgery likely to alter absorption of medication, inability to swallow oral medications, active brain metastases, carcinomatous meningitis, other active cancer.2

-BID=twice-daily; DOR=duration of response; I-O=immunotherapy; NSCLC=non-small cell lung cancer; ORR=objective response rate.
+BID=twice daily; DOR=duration of response; I-O=immunotherapy; KRAS=Kirsten rat sarcoma viral oncogene homologue; NSCLC=non-small cell lung cancer; ORR=objective response rate.

 Key baseline demographics KRYSTAL-1 study, chart